isaacarnault/terraform-cloud/Part_4_Cost_Estimation_and_Mitigation.md

 ### Infrastructure cost mitigation using Terraform Cloud UI

-Let's go back to our Terraform Cloud UI on ou <b>tfc-guide-example</b> workspace to add new parameters.<b>
+Let's go back to our Terraform Cloud UI on our <b>tfc-guide-example</b> workspace to add new parameters.<b>

 Go to `Terraform variables`.<br>